-- As of July 1, 2013, every state’s benefits for a family of three with no other cash income were below 50 percent of the federal poverty line, measured by the Department of Health and Human Services 2013 poverty guidelines (see map).
-Benefits were below 30 percent of the poverty line in most states.
+- In every state, TANF benefits for a family of three with no other cash income were below 50 percent of the poverty line.
+Most states’ benefits were below 30 percent of the poverty line.
+(See interactive map below.)

 - In every state, benefits for a family of three with no other cash income were below the Fair Market Rent (the federal government’s estimate of the rent and utility costs of modest housing) for a two-bedroom apartment.
 In 29 states, they covered less than half of the Fair Market Rent.

 - In every state except Alaska, the combination of SNAP (formerly food stamps) and TANF benefits for families receiving both falls below 75 percent of the poverty line.

 Of the eight states that raised benefits in the past year (California, Connecticut, Maryland, Ohio, South Carolina, South Dakota, Texas, and Wyoming), all but California did so through annual or periodic adjustments that limit erosion due to inflation.
 Other states should consider adopting this approach — as well as benefit increases to make up at least some of the lost ground since 1996.